DavidEvangelistaC99/sophy-tfm/README.md

+# Time-Frequency Multiplexed waveform for Weather Radar SOPHy

+## Overview
+This repository contains the development of Time-Frequency Multiplexed (TFM) waveforms for blind range mitigation in the SOPHy weather radar.
+This work continues previous research on pulse compression based on chirp modulation techniques.

+##
+## Methods
+- Development of TFM waveform
+- Doppler spectrum analysis
+- Pulse Pair processing
+- Generation of PPI products: SNR results

 ## Repository Structure
 - `results/`: Doppler spectra and PPI plots
 - `schain-spectra/`: library used to analyze spectra by profiles
 - `schain-pp/`: library used to analyze Pulse Pair algorithm by profiles

 ## Requirements